 We are looking for future teachers from all walks of life who are as diverse and vibrant as the communities we serve.
 Join us and benefit from a tailored package of support and development from outstanding, experienced staff and tutors.

-The Greenwood Academies Trust (GAT) is a Multi-Academy Trust covering Nottinghamshire, Leicester, Northamptonshire, Peterborough, Bedfordshire and the East Coast.
-We currently have 37 open academies, educating over 17,000 pupils aged 3 to 19.
+The Greenwood Academies Trust (GAT) is a Multi-Academy Trust covering Nottinghamshire, Leicester, Northamptonshire, Peterborough and the East Coast.
+We currently have 36 open academies, educating over 17,000 pupils aged 3 to 19.
 Working mainly in areas with high levels of socio-economic disadvantage, our mission is to inspire and to ensure that every pupil thrives, makes excellent progress and succeeds.

-Since 2013 we have successfully trained more than 170 teachers through School Direct, with many former trainees now in positions of leadership.
-If you continue your teaching career with us we will provide ongoing support and Continuous Professional Development (CPD) specific to every stage of progression, through our Greenwood Learning Alliance.
+Since 2013 we have successfully trained almost 200 teachers through School Direct, with many former trainees now in positions of leadership.
+If you continue your teaching career with us we will provide ongoing support and Continuous Professional Development (CPD) specific to every stage of progression, through our new GAT Institute of Teaching.

 Unsalaried training places with The Cambridge Partnership are not eligible for sponsorship under the Student visa sponsorship scheme.
 You can find out more about The Cambridge Partnership here